ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 If you can't log in to your IBM Cloud account, contact your corporation and work with them to delete your personal data.

 **Important**: If you want to delete all of your personal data from {{site.data.keyword.contdelivery_short}}, the order in which you delete that data is important.
-First, delete all of your {{site.data.keyword.webide}} workspaces, next delete your {{site.data.keyword.gitrepos}} data, and then delete your {{site.data.keyword.gitrepos}} account.
+First, delete all of your {{site.data.keyword.webide}} workspaces.
+Next, delete your {{site.data.keyword.gitrepos}} data, and then delete your {{site.data.keyword.gitrepos}} account.
 Finally, delete your delivery pipelines, tool integrations, and toolchains.

 ## Exporting and deleting Web IDE data
 {: #managing_web_ide_data}